kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

 # AI with Python, Part A: Python & Cursor IDE Setup Guide

-This lecture is the first of two parts where we will get to experience the state-of-the-art workflow with AI and Python.
+This exercise is the first of two parts where we will get to experience the state-of-the-art workflow with AI and Python.

-In today's lecture, our goal is to:
+In today's exercise, our goal is to:
 1. Set up Python on your computer.
 2. Understand how to use a **Virtual Environment**.
 3. Run simple exercises in Python.